 A playful blending of old and new

-His latest book, How to be Swiss, was not a reaction to the votes and elections of the past year.
+The book How to be Swiss was not a reaction to the votes and elections of the past year.
 (Diccon is quick to remind me of a few rather controversial votes in Switzerland’s recent history.)
 Instead, the idea was to create a book that is fun to read – yet not necessarily cover to cover.

 It also allowed him to pool together some material from his archives in a new and creative way, blending it with the latest findings.
 You might remember the Swiss greeting tradition at parties from Swiss Watching…

 When the Swiss Watcher goes Airbnb

 Like any good conversation, ours meandered from topic to topic.
 And suddenly, we were speaking about Airbnb.
 The so-called “home sharing platform” has cities around the world in an uproar with traditional hotels.
 They are fearing the downward pressure on prices for lodging, yet tourists are rejoicing over more unique and less expensive accommodation experiences.

 Diccon owns the flat above his in Bern, and after his last tenants moved out, he is about to embark on a six-month trial of renting the apartment on Airbnb.
 He likes the flexibility of claiming the flat when friends and family are in town.